chandartiwari/movie-box/README.md

 Dillinger uses a number of open source projects to work properly:

 * [node.js] - evented I/O for the backend
-* [react native] - cross plateform app enviroment !
+* [react native] - cross platform app environment !
-* [git] - git CMD to installs dependenxies
+* [git] - git CMD to installs dependencies
 * [material Icons] - all kind of icons
-* [visual studio code ] - awesome text editor by microsoft
+* [visual studio code ] - awesome text editor by Microsoft